asiekierka/boorushy2/README.md

 * Asynchronous file/URL upload UI with automatic DeviantART data fill
 * A full-featured tag search engine
 * Tag and author clouds
-* Built-in social button functionality
+* Built-in social button functionality that respects your freedom
 * Configurable and styleable as much as you want

 ## Installation